jrosario26/Java-Frameworks-Project/README-changelog.md

 1. Created About.html page, and added th:href attributes to both mainscreen.html and About.html to move back and forth between said pages.
 In About.html, included information about the company.

+Task E:
+1. Changed the name of the products from "Computers" to "Computers and Kits" to reflect the company offering Computer part kits as well.
+2. Added a sample inventory for both Components and Computers and Kits